-Special meetings may be called by any Executive Committee member if the full Board membership is informed at least five (5) days in advance.
-Advance notice must include agenda items for discussion and no items not part of the advance notice may be considered at the special meetings.
+Special meetings may be called by any Executive Committee memberthe Chair or Vice Chair if the full Board membership is informed at least five (5) days in advance.
+Advance notice must include all agenda items for discussion, and no items not part of included in the advance notice agenda may be considered at the special meetings.